Middle Ages: Carolingian Europe

-The Carolingians, as Charles Martel's descendants are known, succeeded the Merovingians as the new royal dynasty of Francia in 751.
-This year the last Merovingian king Childeric III (r.
-743–751) was deposed, and Charles Martel's son Pepin the Short (r.
-751–768) was crowned king with the consent of the papacy and the Frankish leaders.
-Two or three years later Pope Stephen II (pope 752–757) personally sanctioned the coup by anointing Pepin and his two sons with chrism during his visit to Francia.
-He came to persuade Pepin to attack the Lombards whose expansion menaced the city of Rome.
-Pepin defeated the Lombards and enforced their promise to respect the possessions of the papacy.
-His subsequent donation of Central Italian territories to the Holy See marked the beginnings of the Papal States.
-At the time of his death in 768, Pepin left his kingdom in the hands of his two sons, Charles (r.
+The Carolingian dynasty, as the successors to Charles Martel are known, officially took control of the kingdoms of Austrasia and Neustria in a coup of 753 led by Pippin III (r.
+752–768).
+A contemporary chronicle claims that Pippin sought and gained authority for this coup from Pope Stephen II (pope 752–757).
+Pippin's takeover was reinforced with propaganda that portrayed the Merovingians as inept or cruel rulers, exalted the accomplishments of Charles Martel, and circulated stories of the family's great piety.
+At the time of his death in 768, Pippin left his kingdom in the hands of his two sons, Charles (r.
 768–814) and Carloman (r.
 768–771).
-When Carloman died of natural causes, Charles blocked the succession of Carloman's young son and installed himself as the king of the reunited Francia.
-Charles, more often known as Charles the Great or Charlemagne, embarked upon a programme of systematic expansion in 772.
+When Carloman died of natural causes, Charles blocked the succession of Carloman's young son and installed himself as the king of the united Austrasia and Neustria.
+Charles, more often known as Charles the Great or Charlemagne, embarked upon a programme of systematic expansion in 774 that unified a large portion of Europe, eventually controlling modern-day France, northern Italy, and Saxony.
 In the wars that lasted beyond 800, he rewarded allies with war booty and command over parcels of land.
-Charlemagne subjugated the Saxons, conquered the Lombards, and created a new border province in northern Spain.
-Between 791 and 803, Frankish troops annihilated the Avars' empire which facilitated the development of small Slavic principalities, mainly ruled by ambitious warlords under Frankish suzerainty.
+In 774, Charlemagne conquered the Lombards, which freed the papacy from the fear of Lombard conquest and marked the beginnings of the Papal States.

-The coronation of Charlemagne as emperor on Christmas Day 800 is regarded as a turning point in medieval history, marking a return of the Western Roman Empire, since the new emperor ruled over much of the area previously controlled by the Western emperors.
+The coronation of Charlemagne as emperor on Christmas Day 800 is regarded as a turning point in medieval history, marking a return of the Western Roman Empire since the new emperor ruled over much of the area previously controlled by the Western emperors.
 It also marks a change in Charlemagne's relationship with the Byzantine Empire, as the assumption of the imperial title by the Carolingians asserted their equivalence to the Byzantine state.
-In 812, as a result of careful and protracted negotiations, the Byzantines acknowledged Charlemagne's title of "emperor" but without recognizing him as a second "emperor of the Romans", or accepting his successors' claim to use his new title.
+There were several differences between the newly established Carolingian Empire and both the older Western Roman Empire and the concurrent Byzantine Empire.
+The Frankish lands were rural, with only a few small cities.
+Most of the people were peasants who settled on small farms.
+Little trade existed, and much of that was with the British Isles and Scandinavia, in contrast to the older Roman Empire with its trading networks centred on the Mediterranean.
 The empire was administered by an itinerant court that travelled with the emperor, as well as approximately 300 imperial officials called counts, who administered the counties the empire had been divided into.
-The central administration supervised the counts through imperial emissaries called missi dominici, who served as roving inspectors and troubleshooters.
-The clerics of the royal chapel were responsible for recording important royal grants and decisions.
+Clergy and local bishops served as officials, as well as the imperial officials, called missi dominici, who served as roving inspectors and troubleshooters.